 Catholic World Missions: Taken up on Pentecost Sunday, this collection funds pastoral and evangelizing programs for the poorest faith communities, here and abroad, through the Society for the Propagation of the Faith and the Catholic Near East Welfare Association.
 Contributions help establish new parishes and missions, train and support lay catechists, and provide many other ministries and programs.
-For more information, please see www.onefamilymission.org.
-(If Pentecost falls on the same Sunday as the Crusade collection, the World Mission collection will be taken up the Sunday before Crusade weekend.
-Recommend a minimum tithe of 15% of average weekend collection.)
+(If Pentecost falls on the same Sunday as the parish Crusade collection, the World Mission collection will be taken up the Sunday before Pentecost.
+(Recommend a minimum tithe of 15% of average weekend collection.)